twilio/video-quickstart-ios/AudioSinkExample/README.md

 // TODO: Image of connected Room with speech recognition here.

 Audio is automatically recorded when you join a Room.
 After disconnecting, tap "Recordings" to browse a list of your `TVIAudioTrack`s recorded using `ExampleAudioRecorder`.
-Select a recording cell to being playback using `AVPlayerViewController`, or swipe to delete the file.
+Select a recording cell to begin playback using `AVPlayerViewController`, or swipe to delete the file.

 <img width="400px" src="../images/quickstart/audio-sink-recordings.png"/>